hyperledger/indy-hipe/text/0025-indy-docs-framework/README.md

 To add a new file to a subfolder, simply update the subfolder's `index.rst` with the relative link to your file.

-If you'd like to link to a file outside of the `docs/` folder, you'll need to provide an external github link (this is by design, to keep our docs organized into a single folder)
+If you'd like to link to a file outside of the `docs/` directory, you'll need to provide an external github link (this is by design, to keep our docs organized into a single directory)

 ### How to Host on Readthedocs
 A maintainer who has access to the Hyperledger repositories will need to create an account with Readthedocs and set up the free hosting through their web UI.
 I've created the example http://indy.readthedocs.io from my forks of the repositories.
 View the diagram below to see how it is structured.
 Git webhooks are automatically added to keep the docs up to date.